vtulus/AESAmethods/README.md

 # install AESA PBs methods
 aesa_pbs.add_aesa_pbs(verbose=True)
 # (optionally set `verbose=False` to avoid seeing the applied strategies)

+# adapt a database for quantification of directly fixated nitrogen
+# 1. retrieve list of nitrogenous fertilizers from "<DATABASE-NAME>"
+nflow_activities = aesa_pbs.get_nitrogenous_fertilizers("<DATABASE-NAME>")

+# 2. create exchanges for 'nitrogen fertilizer' in `activities` if they don't exist already.
+aesa_pbs.update_nitrogen_fertilizer_exchanges(nflow_activities, show_updated=True)
 ```
+See [example](notebooks/examples/how-to-use-aesa-methods.ipynb) for more detailed explanation of the usage.

 ## Installation
 Currently this package can be only installed locally.